WHY WE WORK

 PLACE

 La Cuna is located in Art, Texas, approximately 90 minutes west of both Austin and San Antonio.
 The Llano Uplift, a distinct region within the Texas Hill Country, spans about 90 miles in diameter and is shaped by an ancient Precambrian granite dome.
 The area's sub-tropical climate is marked by cyclical droughts and floods.
 Prior to the 1600s, the Uplift was predominantly woodlands (60-70%) interspersed with rolling plains.
 However, 19th- and 20th-century ranching practices, including clearcutting, overstocking, and overgrazing, eroded soil and altered the region's plant, wildlife, and water systems.
-At our founder's property, we are collaborating with Texas Parks and Wildlife biologists and our local Master Naturalists chapter to research best practices for mitigating these impacts.
+At our founder's property, we are collaborating with our ecology partners to research best practices for mitigating these impacts.
 Our findings, along with insights from local ranchers, landowners, and experts, will inform our educational efforts and guide sustainable practices in the region.